bakame-php/http-structured-fields/docs/02-parsing.md

 // will trigger a SyntaxError because the field syntax is invalid for RFC8941
 ```

-Each construct also provide two syntactic sugar methods, the `fromRfc9651` and `fromRfc8941`
+Each construct also provides two syntactic sugar methods, the `fromRfc9651` and `fromRfc8941`
 named constructors, if you are more comfortable not using the `Ietf` enum.

 ```php